cambridgeltl/mling_sdgms/README.md

 `train_xlsemicldc.py` is used to perform both supervised and semi-supervised *zero-shot cross-lingual* document classification.

-`requirements.txt` contains all the library dependencies generated from Conda.
+We use `pytorch 1.1.0`, and all library dependencies generated from Conda (there could be MANY useless/redundant dependencies) can be found in `requirements.txt`.

 The purpose of each folder is:

 `data_model` contains data reading module such as building vocabulary, converting text to its vocabulary id.
+NOTE that MLDoc (the dataset we use in our experiments) is not publicly available.

 `nn_model` contains all the neural model implementations, among which:
 - `xlingva.py` is the NXVAE model;